 The eye’s optic error typically stabilizes after adolescence.
 At this point, refractive surgery is a popular option for correcting myopia.
 LASIK and PRK are the most well known versions of refractive surgery, both of which reshape the cornea to focus light on the retina more efficiently.

 Orthokeratology describes the process of wearing rigid gas permeable contacts while you sleep in order to reshape your cornea.
 These ortho-k lenses gently flatten the cornea and eliminate refractive error.
 In the morning, you remove the lenses to see clearly – without nearsightedness during the daytime.
 The effects are temporary however, which is why you need to wear ortho-k lenses nightly to maintain sharp vision.

 Do you have myopia?

 According to recent statistics, about 42 percent of Americans between the ages of 12 to 54 have myopia.
 An eye exam is the only foolproof way to diagnose nearsightedness and receive accurate, helpful treatment for this common condition.
-When you visit Browz Eyeware, in Airdrie, AB, we will evaluate your vision to check for nearsightedness and provide effective vision correction.
+When you visit Browz Eyeware, in Calgary, AB, we will evaluate your vision to check for nearsightedness and provide effective vision correction.